On the action of relatively irreducible automorphisms on their train tracks: Equivalent conditions for co-compactness of

 \section{Equivalent conditions for co-compactness of $\Min(\phi)$}

 As customary, let $\G=(\{G_1,\dots,G_k\},r)$ be a free factor system of a group $G$.
-In this section, we discuss equivalent conditions of co-compactness of the Min-Set of $\O(\G)$-irreducible automorphisms $\phi$ with exponential growth.
+In this section, we discuss equivalent conditions of co-compactness of the Min-Set of $\G$-irreducible automorphisms classes $[\phi]$ with exponential growth.

-There are several topologies for our deformation spaces, but our co-compactness result is in the strongest sense; we actually prove that any irreducible $\phi$ acts on $\Min_1(\phi)$ (whence on $\Min (\phi)$) with finitely many orbits of simplices, and in this sense the topology doesn't matter, since we have a fundamental domain which is compact with respect to any of the topologies.
+There are several topologies for our deformation spaces, but our co-compactness result is in the strongest sense; we actually prove that any irreducible $[\phi]$ acts on $\Min_1(\phi)$ (whence on $\Min (\phi)$) with finitely many orbits of simplices, and in this sense the topology doesn't matter, since we have a fundamental domain which is compact with respect to any of the topologies.

 However, our strategy is to show that the action is co-bounded with respect to the Lipschitz metric, and deduce co-compactness from there and the fact that $\Min_1(\phi)$ is locally finite (Theorem~\ref{Locally finite}).
 In this section we show how to make that reduction.
 We start with some observations about some of the topologies commonly used for our spaces.